-- Xbox has a complementary smartphone app where you can interact with friends online through direct message friends and voice chat. - Players are able to voice chat within the game when playing multiplayer games.
-This can be done with a microphone or using the Xbox smartphone app. - As with any direct messaging online interactivity, there is the risk of inappropriate contact and online grooming. - Young people who are playing multiplayer games could be playing with people they don't know, and could be a lot older than they are. - Children and young people should be aware of the information they are sharing with others while chatting - When signing up for games, young people may be asked to create a profile and username.
+- Xbox has direct messaging features, voice chat with other players during multiplayer games, web browser capabilities as well as access to online streaming apps. - Xbox has a complementary smartphone app where you can interact with friends online through direct message friends and voice chat. - Players are able to voice chat within the game when playing multiplayer games.
+This can be done with a microphone or using the Xbox smartphone app. - As with any direct messaging online interactivity, there is the risk of inappropriate contact and online grooming. - Young people who are playing multiplayer games could be playing with people they don't know, and could be a lot older than they are. - Children and young people should be aware of the information they are sharing with others while chatting in-game. - When signing up for games, young people may be asked to create a profile and username.
 Choose profiles or usernames that don't give away information including your child's name, age or location.